 The addition of spring herbs, lemon zest, peas and carrots gives this classic dish a wonderful springtime twist.

 I also love to serve these pot pies in French lion’s head bowls.
 Their footed bases make this dish even more elegant.
-You can find them online in my Kit Store.
+You can find them online in my Amazon Store

 For a step-by-step demo of this recipe you can watch my video tutorial below.